disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 }
 ```

-`HelloService` is type alias that expose a normal "functor-shaped" type parameter: we are aware that the most common usecase of smithy4s abides by the "capatibility trait" pattern (or tagless-final), against effect types that probably abide by the cats-effect semantics.
+`HelloService` is type alias that exposes a normal "functor-shaped" type parameter: we are aware that the most common usecase of smithy4s abides by the "capatibility trait" pattern (or tagless-final), against effect types that probably abide by the cats-effect semantics.

 However, the actual interface is `HelloServiceGen`, which has a higher degree of polymorphism.
-It looks like this :
+It looks like this:

 ```scala
 package foo